Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 The "Captain of Death"

-The deadliest killer of all, however, eluded an effective vaccine until 1921 and adequate treatment until 1943.
-It is still far from conquered and a drug-resistant strain is on the rise again in the U.S. after nearly a half-century of suppression.
+The deadliest killer of all, however, is still far from vanquished, and a drug-resistant strain is on the rise again in the U.S. after more than a century of suppression.

-Tuberculosis, which appeared about 20,000 years ago in East Africa, is estimated to have been the cause of death of fully 1/4 of all the humans who have ever lived.
+Tuberculosis, which appeared over 6,000 years ago in Africa, is estimated to have been the cause of death of fully one-quarter of all the humans who have ever lived.
+It eluded an effective vaccine until 1921 and adequate treatment until 1943.

-It was long thought to be hereditary and not shown to be infectious until 1865 when a French military surgeon, Jean-Antoine Villemin, demonstrated the transmission of the disease in rabbits.
+It was long thought to be hereditary and not shown to be infectious until 1865, when a French military surgeon, Jean-Antoine Villemin, demonstrated the transmission of the disease in rabbits.

-In Victorian America and right up until the middle of the 20th century, the "treatment" for tuberculosis was isolation in sanitaria — facilities that offered rest and improved nutrition as well as fresh air and sunshine, all thought to improve the life expectancy of those infected with the disease.
+In Victorian America and right up until the middle of the 20th century, the "treatment" for tuberculosis was isolation in sanataria — facilities that offered rest and improved nutrition as well as fresh air and sunshine, all thought to improve the life expectancy of those infected with the disease.

 The arid climate of the American Southwest was thought to be beneficial to tuberculosis sufferers.
-Health seekers migrated to the American West in the latter half of the 19th-century right up to World War II.
+Health seekers migrated to the American West in the latter half of the 19th century, right up to World War II.

 Local officials in cities such as Phoenix and Los Angeles, interested in promoting urban growth, capitalized on this phenomenon by aggressively advertising the recuperative powers of the climate in the southwest desert and southern California.